 Many homes just aren't made for older people with mobility problems.
-A bad hip or other issue that restricts movement can make even the most comfortable home seem inhospitable.
+A movement restricting issue like a bad hip can make even the most comfortable home seem inhospitable.

 For example, houses often have 32-inch interior doorways that are not wide enough to accommodate a wheelchair.
 Those are referred to as knuckle-scrapers by accessibility advocates.

-If you or your older loved ones are determined not move into assisted living or other type of senior facility but would rather stay at home, will it need to be equipped for aging in place?
+If you or your older loved ones are determined not to move into assisted living or other types of senior facilities and would rather stay at home, will it need aging in place design modifications?
 And how do you do that in a way that's attractive and will maintain the home's value?

-Many modifications for those who are aging or living with a disability would likely have to be undone before the home could ever be sold.
+Many modifications for senior age Americans or those living with disabilities would likely have to be undone before the home could ever be sold.

 That's no trouble with temporary features, such as grab bars in bathrooms and showers.
 They could be removed easily when preparing to put an accessible home on the market.